WWE SmackDownApril 27, 1999

-The superstars of World Wrestling Entertainment's "Smackdown" brand collide each and every Tuesday on WWE Smackdown Live.
+The superstars of World Wrestling Entertainment's "SmackDown" brand collide each and every Friday on WWE Friday Night SmackDown.

 Watch Over MeDecember 6, 2006

 Watch Over Me is an American Television series that debuted on December 6, 2006 on the television network MyNetworkTV.
 Twentieth Television produced 66 episodes to air weekdays.
 The limited-run serial is an adaptation of Argentine series Resistiré.